Overview of DeepIntent

 If you are using the internet from the European Economic Area (“EEA”), our legal basis for processing your information will vary depending on the information concerned and the specific context in which we collect or use it.

 - Legitimate Interests.
-Most of the time, we rely on legitimate interests to collect information from you except where your data protection interests or fundamental rights and freedoms override our legitimate interests.
-For example, it is in our legitimate interests to use your information to provide and maintain the core functionalities of this Site, improve our Site, ensure it is error-free and process personal data for administrative, fraud detection, and other legal purposes.
+We rely on legitimate interests to collect information from you unless your data protection interests or fundamental rights and freedoms override our legitimate interests.
+For example, it is in our legitimate interests to use your information for research and development, analytics, security, safety and dispute resolution, internal administrative purposes. and to comply with our legal obligations.

 - Legal Obligations.
 In some cases, we may require use of your data to fulfill a legal obligation.